Josie Granner, BSN, RN

 You’re a trauma-informed birth doula.
 Does that mean I have to talk about my trauma?

 Nope, you don’t have to talk about anything you don’t want to.
-You don’t have to have trauma to work with me as your doula.
-If you do decide to let me know that you have had some tough experiences, you don’t need to get specific unless you want to.
+You don’t have to have trauma to work with us as your doulas.
+If you do decide to let us know that you have had some tough experiences, you don’t need to get specific unless you want to.
 It’s enough to talk about what it means for your pregnancy, labor and birth.
-You can also invite me to support your labor and never mention anything about trauma.
+You can also invite us to support your labor and never mention anything about trauma.
 No problem!
 You’re in the driver’s seat.
-I’m here to listen and support you however you feel comfortable.
+We’re here to listen and support you however you feel comfortable.

 What does research say about birth doulas?

 Recent research strongly supports including a doula in your birth experience.
 A review by Bohren et al. (2017) included 27 studies involving 15,858 women.
 It showed that women who had a doula to provide labor support had a:

 - 39% decrease in the risk of Cesarean birth